-While there are areas for new development in the LI-130, there is no public water or sewer infrastructure in place, and there has been no initiative by the Town to extend utilities to this area.
-In addition, there has been concern expressed over to the impact on existing agricultural uses and existing residential uses in this area.
+While there are areas for new development in the LI-130, there is no public water or sewer infrastructure in place; and there has been no initiative by the Town to extend utilities to this area.
+There is high voltage electrical power service suitable for light industry along Taugwonk Road.
+There has been concern expressed over the impact of LI-130 regulations on existing agricultural and residential uses in this area.